adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #22 Got a new audio-book from WSJ+.
 Making progress in the class.

 #23 Almost done with the first class which was a 4-week class.

+#24 Going to wrap up the first class (4-weeks) tomorrow.